jcw12/Bike-Symbol-Capture/README.md

 <i>detect_bikes([2499035.6,2409288.1],[2501254.1,2407376.6],'Predicted_Bikes.csv','Predicted_Bikes.shp','Test_images')</i>

 The outputs of this are included in the dataset.
 'Target_Area' is the area defined by the input coordinates, and the 'Predicted_Bikes'.shp contains the location of predicted bikes, with the confidence as an attribute.

 ---
 <i>This model was trained on magnitudes less than the recommended training data, and is extremely inaccurate, capturing less than half of the admittedly small validation / test data.
-This is a proof of concept, not a finished product </i>
+This is a proof of concept, not a finished product. </i>

 This project was created by James Currie, reach out to me at jcurrie987@gmail.com with any queries or comments